mcgowanday/the-built-world/README.md

 ## Notes

+### General
-Used Express template
+Used Express template,
-CRUD actions all fleshed
+Focused on CRUD actions,
-Updated Sign-up in user_routes so that it auto-signed you in
+Updated 'sign-up' in 'user_routes' so that user would be auto-signed in